 - All healthcare settings—along with other professional medical entities—should assess their care systems, clinical guidelines and algorithms,72 and policies through a health equity and racial justice lens and revise them as needed.
 For example, new care approaches, such as telemedicine, may unintentionally propagate inequities if not implemented appropriately.73,74

-- 51 ensuring that clinical research related to addiction is reformed to be antiracist.
+disparities in addiction medicine,51 ensuring that clinical research related to addiction is reformed to be antiracist.
 BIPOC with lived experience should be better represented as part of clinical trials, including as part of the team conceptualizing, conducting, analyzing and interpreting, and disseminating the clinical research.52,75 Research thus conducted can be applied to the explicit end goal of translating the findings into improved clinical practice for BIPOC who use substances.
 Efforts focused on community engagement, recruitment, and retention of a diverse pool of research participants is imperative to achieve this goal.69

 - In addition to implementing needed changes to address healthcare inequities and ensure that BIPOC have equal access to evidence-based addiction care, healthcare institutions should regularly assess whether their antiracist policy interventions are having their desired effect.
 Healthcare systems should involve BIPOC staff, BIPOC members of communities, particularly those BIPOC with lived experience, and BIPOC researchers as part of this process.69

 Recommendations for healthcare professionals and their medical practices